 The North Face Hedgehog Fastpack GTX shoes are waterproof with Gore-Tex membranes and durable Vibram soles.
 These shoes, combined with the light wool socks, eliminate the need for waders – I can ford through a river and keep on going.
 They’ll dry after a couple miles.
 They’re low-cut, so they’re not the best option if you have weak ankles but you can still get some lightweight hikers with ankle support.

 Again – one of the two total pairs I carry.
 See above section.

 You have to know how to use it!
 Read about bear spray here.

 Illegal in some areas, like Yosemite.
 Check before you go.

-To each his own.
 Some people prefer to be comfortable at camp with chairs and camp shoes and so on, but that makes them uncomfortable on the trail (carrying so much stuff).
-I’d rather be comfortable on the trail and…well, I’m not even uncomfortable at camp with this spartan gear.
+I’d rather be comfortable on the trail during the hard part and then rough it at camp (but it’s not even that bad).